hwayne/learntla/content/tla/expressions.md

 ### Logical Junctions

-We've used these for a while now: `/\` is and, `\/` is or.
+We've used these for a while now: `/\` is "and", `\/` is "or".
 We can join expressions with them.
 The one subtlety is that this is the _only_ case where TLA+ is whitespace sensitive.
 If you start a line with an indented junction, TLA+ considers that the start of a subclause.
 For example,

 ```tla
 /\ TRUE